Generalized recursive atom ordering and equivalence to CL-shellability: Self-consistency, the UE property and TCL-shellability

-\begin{rmk} It may very well be true that a finite bounded poset is CC-shellable if and only if it admits a topological CL-labeling.
+\begin{rmk} It may very well be true that a finite bounded poset is CC-shellable if and only if it admits a TCL-labeling.
 The labeling given in the second half of the proof of Theorem \ref{CCimpliesTopolCL} can easily be modified into a CC-labeling, and indeed it remains open whether these two notions of shellability are equivalent in terms of which posets admit such shellings.
-Likewise, as far as we know it is open whether CC-shellability is equivalent to CL-shellability, though this seems to be quite a tricky question. \end{rmk}
+Likewise, as far as we know, it is open whether CC-shellability is equivalent to CL-shellability, though this seems to be quite a tricky question. \end{rmk}

-\begin{thm} Any recursive atom ordering of a finite bounded poset $P$ induces a topological CL-labeling for $P$ which is self-consistent. \end{thm}
+\begin{thm} Any recursive atom ordering of a finite bounded poset $P$ induces a TCL-labeling for $P$ that is self-consistent. \end{thm}

-\begin{proof} One may simply check that the CC-labeling constructed in the proof of Theorem \ref{RAOimpliesCC} is in fact self-consistent (by virtue of having the UE property) and is a topological CL-labeling.
+\begin{proof} One may simply check that the CC-labeling constructed in the proof of Theorem \ref{RAOimpliesCC} is in fact self-consistent (by virtue of having the UE property) and is a TCL-labeling.
 One may also invoke Theorem \ref{CCimpliesTopolCL} for the latter claim. \end{proof}

-\begin{thm} If a finite bounded poset $P$ admits a topological CL-labeling, then this induces one or more lexicographic shellings for $\Delta (P)$.
+\begin{thm} If a finite bounded poset $P$ admits a TCL-labeling, then this induces one or more lexicographic shellings for $\Delta (P)$.
 Specifically, any linear order on the maximal chains of $P$ that is a linear extension of the partial order obtained by ordering maximal chains lexicographically is a shelling order. \end{thm}

-\begin{proof} The proof of Bj\"orner and Wachs that any CL-labeling of a finite bounded poset $P$ induces a lexicographic shelling for $\Delta (P)$ (for each choice of linear extension of the lexicographic order on saturated chains) still applies unchanged for topological CL-labelings when we simply replace ascents by topological ascents and descents by topological descents throughout the proof. \end{proof}
+\begin{proof} The proof of Bj\"orner and Wachs in \cite{BW82} that any CL-labeling of a finite bounded poset $P$ induces a lexicographic shelling for $\Delta (P)$ (for each choice of linear extension of the lexicographic order on saturated chains) still applies unchanged for TCL-labelings when we simply replace ascents by topological ascents, descents by topological descents, ascending chains by topologically ascending chains, and descending chains by topologically descending chains throughout the proof. \end{proof}